malcolmsailor/midani/docs/settings.md

             ordered from highest to lowest.
             *Default*: `False`
 - **voice_settings**: dictionary.
 Keys are integer indices to voices (=tracks) in the input midi file.
-Values are themselves dictionaries with the keys being the settings listed below.
-(See also `duplicate_voice_settings` below.)
+Values are themselves dictionaries of per-voice settings.
+See above for more on per-voice settings.
+See also `duplicate_voice_settings` below.
-            For all settings except "color", if the setting is not present in the dictionary associated with a voice (or if there is no dictionary for that voice), then the setting will have the value of the "global" setting with the same name.
-(E.g., "rectangles" will be assigned the value of `global_rectangles`.)
-For documentation of what these settings do, see the "global" settings elsewhere in the docstring for this class.
-If "color" is not  present, a color from `color_palette` will be assigned to the voice.
-            Per-voice settings:
-    - "color"
-    - "connection_lines"
-    - "rectangles"
-    - "shadow_color"
-    - "shadow_strength"
-    - "size"
-    - "size_x"
-    - "size_y"
+            Note that the per-voice setting "color" is a special case: if the "color" argument is not explicitly provided for a voice, the voice will be assigned the color from the global "color_palette" setting at the position specified by its integer index (modulo the length of the color palette).
 - **duplicate_voice_settings**: a dictionary of form {int, list of ints}.
-Keys are indices to voices whose settings will be copied to the voices whose index are in the associated list.
+Keys are "parent" voices and settings are "child" voices.
+Any per-voice settings not explicitly set in the child voice will be taken from the parent voice.
+If they are not found in the parent voice, the search continues recursively until we reach the global settings.
 - **p_displace**: a dictionary of form {int, list of ints}.
 Keys are pitch intervals in semitones.
 Values are lists of indices to voices.
 The voices indicated will be displaced by the associated interval.
 This